About Yukon College

 Our programming is also enhanced by a variety of partners.

 The College is home to the Yukon Research Centre, the Centre for Northern Innovation in Mining, and the Northern Institute of Social Justice.
-On site facilities include student residence buildings, a research residence, and the YRC Laboratory and Cold Climate Storage facility.
+On site facilities include student housing, a research residence, and the YRC Laboratory and Cold Climate Storage facility.
 Construction will soon commence on the Centre for Northern Innovation in Mining.

 Yukon College traces its history to the founding in 1963 of the Whitehorse Vocational and Technical Training Centre (soon after renamed the Yukon Vocation and Training Centre), located on the banks of the Yukon River just southeast of downtown Whitehorse.
 College status was granted in the spring of 1983 when the Yukon Vocational and Technical Training Centre became Yukon College.